ais-climber/ais-climber.github.io/_pages/project_notes/Tips and Tricks for the Working Logician.md

 title: Tips and Tricks for the Working Logician
 nav: false
 ---
 I find myself doing a lot of theoretical work in logic.
 Every now and then I try to prove something ambitious, and learn some hard lesson in the process.
-And sometimes I'll take a lesson from others, through papers and talks.
+And sometimes I'll take a lesson from others, through papers, talks, and advice.
 This page is me attempting to write these down so that I don't make the same mistakes again and again.
 If you yourself work with logics, algebras, or any other abstract object in computer science, linguistics, or cognition, I hope you find these helpful.
 I make no guarantees, of course -- I'm writing this primarily for myself.

 **TODO:** Include examples for each tip, it helps to see how it's actually used